 The five qualities listed below could aid in defining Web 3.0:

-1. Semantic Web: Through search and analysis, Semantic Web augments web technologies’ ability to develop, exchange, and integrate content by identifying the meanings of words as opposed to using only keywords.
+1. Semantic Web: Through search and analysis, the Semantic Web augments web technologies’ ability to develop, exchange, and integrate content by identifying the meanings of words as opposed to using only keywords.

 2. Artificial Intelligence: To deliver quick and accurate results, computers can understand information on a human-like level by unifying natural language processing with semantic skills.
 By doing this, they develop greater intelligence and nurture consumer satisfaction